 CAMP PATRIOTIC INSTRUCTOR'S REPORT Sons of Union Veterans of the Civil War other to be filed with the Camp Secretary.
 Failure to comply with this will deprive the Camp from participation in the next Department Encampment).
-Report of Patriotic Instructor for 1.
+Report of Patriotic Instructor for PUBLIC SCHOOLS 1.
 Has your attention been called to any discourtesies to our "FLAG" by any one, and especially by any one in charge of Public Buildings, Schools, Churches, or by any Public Officials?
-Give action taken D. Calcala have Detrictic Process 2.
+Give action taken 2.
 Do Schools have Patriotic Programs?
 3. Days program held, or special days observed?
 4. Flags presented to Schools?
 Churches?
 Or other Organizations?
 Please specify 5.
 Do Schools in your Communities participate in Memorial Day Programs?
 And if not, why?
 6. Number of Schools and Churches visited by Patriotic Instructor, or by those designated by him?
-7. What was accomplished by these visits?
 8. Number of pupils participating in Memorial Day Observance?
 9. Do the laws of your State require the display of the United States Flag in the school rooms?
 Do the laws of your State require use of the Pledge of Allegiance?
-10. Number of Patriotic Programs during year 11.
-What programs have you sponsored in your own Camp? and Type of Program?
+10. Number of Patriotic Programs during year11.
+What programs have you sponsored in your own Camp?
 12. Special activities closing same?
 13. The number of Camp Members attending Memorial Sunday Services And Memorial Day Program 14.
 Number of Sons of Union Veterans making Memorial Day Addresses, their names and addresses CHURCHES 1.
 Number of Churches displaying the Flag regularly (Inside or Out)?
-2. Number of Flags presented to Churches or Sunday Schools by Camp 3.
-Number of Churches or Sunday Schools visited by the Patriotic Instructor, or others under his direction GENERAL 1.
-Number of SPECIAL PROGRAMS for the GRAND ARMY MEM- 2.
+2. Number of Flags presented to Churches or Sunday Schools by Number of Churches or Sunday Schools visited by the Patriotic Instructor, or others under his direction GENERAL 1.
+Number of SPECIAL PROGRAMS for the GRAND ARMY MEM- MERS 2.
 Number of Patriotic Programs to which the Public was invited